What egg freezing means?

 This procedure involves retrieving eggs from the uterus of a woman and freezing them so she can use them in the future.
 This way the woman can secure her fertility and avoid a situation in the future where her eggs are of poor quality or of very low quantity.

-Freezing your eggs gives options to women which are focused on their careers but they also want to have children in the future.
-Freezing the eggs increases the chances for successful pregnancy in the future if the woman wants to postpone motherhood.
-However as other medical procedure egg freezing also has its’ share of disadvantages.
+Freezing your eggs gives options to women who are focused on their careers but also want to have children in the future.
+Freezing the eggs increases the chances for a successful pregnancy in the future if the woman wants to postpone motherhood.
+However like other medical procedures egg freezing also has its’ share of disadvantages.
 Below you will find the benefits and disadvantages of egg freezing.

 Social pressure, economic instability, career opportunity and the lack of a partner are among the main reasons that lead women to postpone motherhood.